Long-term budget backpacking life: everyday life, is part 6 of the traveling realism’s series.

 Before anybody starts to think that I’m putting a damper on budget backpacking, or trying to put you off, that is not what I’m doing.
 I’m just making you aware of another traveling realism.

-First few days and week:
+First few days and weeks of Long-term budget backpacking life:

 After a few weeks…